Three Basic Types of Lighting

 Spotlights and Ceiling (Wall) lights

 Ceiling lights and spotlights are the solutions for specific illumination with precision.
-Built-in or surface-mounted ceiling lights(wall lights) could save considerable space while providing ample lighting for the focal visual spots, such as for an art piece or stylish storage.
+Built-in or surface-mounted ceiling lights(wall lights) could save considerable space while providing ample lighting for the focal visual spots, such as an art piece or stylish storage.

 These are high-intensity outdoor flood lights clad in weather-resistant aluminum.
 When used as accent lighting, they are attached to stakes that can be driven into the ground.

-The brighter lights can be used to accent garden paths, house facades or patio decor.
+The brighter lights can be used to accent garden paths, house facades, or patio decor.